Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 The following result states that the slice computed with Algorithm \ref{alg:Slicing-PN} is also a maximal slice (see Definition~\ref{maximalslice-def}).

-\begin{theorem}[Completeness] Let $\cN$ be a Petri net and $\tuple{M_0,Q}$ be a slicing criterion for $\cN$.
+\begin{theorem}[Maximality] Let $\cN$ be a Petri net and $\tuple{M_0,Q}$ be a slicing criterion for $\cN$.
 The dynamic slice $\cN'$ computed in Algorithm \ref{alg:Slicing-PN} is a maximal slice. \end{theorem}

-\begin{proof} The proof of this result follows easily by contradiction assuming that the slice produced by Algorithm \ref{alg:Slicing-PN} is not maximal.
+\begin{proof} First, by Theorem \ref{Theorem1}, we know that the dynamic slice $\cN'$ computed in Algorithm~\ref{alg:Slicing-PN} is a valid slice according to Definition~\ref{slice1-def} or if the slice does not exist, then the algorithm returns ``no slice exists''.
+Hence, we only need to prove the second bullet of Definition~\ref{maximalslice-def}.
+The proof follows easily by contradiction assuming that the slice produced by Algorithm \ref{alg:Slicing-PN} is not maximal.
 Because the slice is not maximal, then, by Definition~\ref{maximalslice-def}, there must exist an increasing firing sequence $\sigma$ of $\cN$ w.r.t. $\tuple{M_0,Q}$ for which there does not exist an increasing firing sequence $\sigma'$ in $\cN'$ w.r.t. $\tuple{M_0,Q}$ such that $\sigma'$ is a subsequence of $\sigma$.

 We prove that $\sigma'$ exists in $\cN'$, which is a contradiction.

 First, there exists a sequence $\sigma_b$ which is a subsequence of $\sigma$.
 This holds because function $\bslice_\cN(Q, \{ \})$ includes all places of the slicing criterion in the slice, and all the incoming places and transitions that must be fired to increase the marking of any place in the slicing criterion also belong to $(P_b,T_b)=\bslice_\cN(Q, \{ \})$.
 Thus, $\sigma_b$ is a subsequence of $\sigma$.